-When you’re in the market for headphones, you’ll see that noise-cancelling headphones are one of the most popular types of cans, and for good reason.
-They block out ambient noise that can distract from you enjoying your favorite tunes.
+When you’re in the market for headphones, you’ll see that noise-cancelling headphones are becoming the most popular variety.
+There’s a good reason for that: They block out ambient noise that can distract from you enjoying your favorite tunes.
 While they’re particularly useful for air travel and daily commutes—especially via mass transit—they’re also great at isolating you from at-home noise pollution, whether that be the whoosh of your HVAC system, the whir of your computer’s cooling fans, or your neighbor’s lawn mower.
 Many people don’t like active noise cancellation.
 If you’re in that group, you’ll find our top picks in conventional headphones at the preceding link.

 Headphones with active noise cancellation (ANC) identify sound waves associated with noise and electronically generate an inverse sound wave that cancels it out.
 Here’s what we mean: A sound wave is similar to the ripples in a pond.
 Toss a pebble in the pond, then introduce ripples of the opposite pattern, and you’ll smooth the pond’s surface.
 Active noise cancellation (ANC) works in a similar manner.
 Microphones mounted on the headphone analyze ambient sound waves and then produce inverse sound waves that will cancel them out.